-Emily brings a bright personality to the Sawston Wealth Management team, adding a set of well-rounded skills to over five years of customer service experience.
+Emily brings a bright personality to the Sawston Wealth Management team, adding a set of well-rounded skills to over six years of customer service experience.
 With a role in administration, she oversees day to day operations of the business.
-Emily manages client needs including but not limited to: cash needs, establishing new accounts, maintenance and upkeep of current client accounts, and overseeing portfolio management and research for our advisors, Colleen and Lorri.
+Emily manages client needs including but not limited to: cash needs, establishing new accounts, maintenance and upkeep of current client accounts, and overseeing portfolio management and research for our advisor, Colleen.

-Emily received her A.A. from South Puget Sound Community College and spent two years studying at Washington State University.
-She has spent the last three years working, creating new relationships in her community and traveling, continuously expanding her views.
-She enjoys going to baseball games, baking, and spending time with family, friends, and her two kittens, Apollo and Theo.
+Emily received her Associates from South Puget Sound Community College during the Running Start program and spent two years studying at Washington State University.
+Since returning from school, she spent the last years working, creating new relationships in the community and traveling, continuously expanding her views.
+She does not limit her tasks to a specific profile, gaining multiple skills over the years, acquiring over six years of customer service with a range from retail to direct sales, and network marketing.
+She currently resides in Washington with her boyfriend, and puppy, Jolynn, in their lake house, and enjoys going to baseball games, baking, and spending time with family and friends in her spare time.

 In accordance with Washington regulations, Sawston Wealth Management LLC (“SWMLLC”) has adopted a code of ethics to: